 The gold market is most appropriate for arbitrageurs who can take advantage of short-term price changes regardless of the level of the price of the metal.
 These are professional investors who have enough money to ride out any dramatic ups or downs.
 It should be a warning for the average investor, who will be at the mercy of the arbitrage.

 That's why gold prices rose so fast in 2011.
 When many investors believe gold is a safe haven, and the global economy is uncertain, gold's rise becomes a self-fulfilling prophecy.
 Like any other bubble, however, it's nearly impossible to guess how far it will rise, or for how long.
 Bubbles usually last longer than you think they will, and they end quicker than you can imagine.

 How It Affects You

-Most financial planners will tell you that the best hedge during turbulent times is not gold, or any other single asset.
+Most financial planners will tell you that the best hedge during turbulent times is not gold or any other single asset.
 Instead, you should have a diversified portfolio that meets your goals.
-Your asset allocation should support those goals.
-But even a safely-structured portfolio should have no more than 10 percent of its assets in gold.
+Your asset allocation should support those goals, but even a safely-structured portfolio should have no more than 10% of its assets in gold.

 If you want to sleep well at night, putting a substantial portion of your portfolio into gold is not the way to do it.
 Most financial planners advise putting a small percentage of your investments into gold and other commodities to achieve diversification.